simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 ## Incident Response Guidance by ChatGPT:

 During a security incident, **swift and effective response is critical**.
 ChatGPT aids security teams by providing guidance on investigation steps, containment strategies, and stakeholder communication.
-This real-time assistance streamlines the incident response process, ensuring a coordinated and informed approach.
+This real-time assistance simplifies the incident response process, ensuring a coordinated and informed approach.

 ### **Incident Response Guidance Prompts:**
 > Assist in formulating a response plan for a suspected security incident.
 Include steps for investigation, containment, and communication with stakeholders.